chps-dev/chps/CHPs.md

 ## Scope

-Scope of this document is limited to OCI Container configuration at build time.
-In particular we do not cover runtime configuration, which may be covered a separate document in the future.
+Scope of this document is limited to OCI Container image development, particularly during build pipelines.
+We do not cover runtime configuration, which may be covered a separate document in the future.
 For the purposes of this document we assume that the image author is trusted and will not intentionally insert malware.
+Software supply chain security is a large focus of this document;
+while the original author is considered trusted, details of how images are distributed and verified are in scope.
 Application specific vulnerabilities (e.g. buffer overflows or malware in application code) are not considered although some of the criteria here may reduce the impact of such vulnerabilities.

 The guidance is intended to be applicable to all container build systems, but where specific advice is given, it is generally assumed Dockerfiles are being used.
 People using other systems